-Implementing an effective inbound marketing strategy requires a lot of rigor and preparation.
-There’s a lot to do with creating content, implementing Call-To-Action and landing pages, writing newsletters and managing your presence on social media.
+Implementing effective inbound marketing strategies requires a lot of rigor and preparation.
+There’s a lot to do with creating content, implementing Call-To-Action and landing pages, writing newsletters, and managing your presence on social media.
 In the heat of the moment, your choices and decisions will usually be motivated by your reading of the situation, your previous professional experience, and your instinct.

-You do not have time to test each of your actions, measure results and make assumptions.
-By doing so, you could motivate each of your decisions with quantified, tested and evaluated data, and thus significantly improve the performance of your overall inbound marketing strategy.
+You do not have time to test each of your actions, measure results, and make assumptions.
+By doing so, you can motivate each of your decisions with quantified, tested, and evaluated data, and thus significantly improve the performance of your overall inbound marketing strategy.

 Optimize What Works, Eliminate What Does Not Work

 The A / B (or A / B testing ) test is a test method that allows you to compare marketing variables among themselves to identify which offers better results in a particular context or audience.
 You simultaneously run multiple experiments on 2 or more pages to understand which items received the most positive feedback on the test sample.
 You can then reuse these elements that convert best into other marketing actions to optimize your digital strategy.

 Note that despite its name, an A / B test can be conducted on as many pages as desired.

 A / B Tests, A Very Inbound Marketing Technique

 One of the goals of inbound marketing is to optimize its marketing actions to generate more visits, more leads and, ultimately, more customers.
 In this small game, A / B tests are a significant ally.
 But on which elements should we carry out these experiments?

 In fact, you can conduct A / B tests on all elements of your Inbound marketing strategy that are intended to interact with the user, whether it be your website, content of your articles, emails, or landing pages.
 By making minor changes to each of these elements, you can get shocking results!